 Going hand-in-hand with sponsorship is the idea of male allyship – this is important as, in order for women to reach the top echelons of an organisation, more often than not they need the support of men as well as women to get there.
 Allyship is a powerful way of helping women get a seat at the table.

-CMI’s president, Lord Mark Price CMgr CCMI, agrees with Paul.
+CMI’s president, Lord Mark Price CMgr CCMI, agrees with Polman.
 “I’ve always thought about allyship as a process of how you think, the words you use, and the actions you take.”
-He goes on to say that the intellectual arguments and business cases for not just gender equality for equality and inclusivity across the board should be fully grasped by individuals in order to make the most impact.
+He goes on to say that the intellectual arguments and business cases not just for gender equality, but for equality and inclusivity across the board, should be fully grasped by individuals in order to make the most impact.

 “You’ve almost got to have a moralistic view: you must believe it’s right.
 Once you’ve accepted that, it’s about calling it out on every occasion.
 Demonstrate through your promotions and appointments that what you value most is talent and ability, irrespective of gender, colour of skin, or sexual orientation.
 If leaders do that, then we will change things.”